philosowaffle/obisidian-work-template/002 meta/vault specification/Person Notes.md

 ## ⛔Deleting A Person

-1. Delete the person fi
+1. Delete the person file

 ## 🔩Properties